Trophy Mountain

 Trophy Mountain (locally called Trophy Mountains or The Trophies) is a mountain in east-central British Columbia, Canada, located in the south-east region of Wells Gray Provincial Park.
 The Clearwater River flows to the west, Raft River to the east and Spahats Creek to the south.
 Trophy Mountain is part of the Shuswap Highland.
 There are nine summits in the group and the highest is 2577 m.
 Battle Mountain and Table Mountain are the closest summits to the north and Raft Mountain is immediately south.
 Trophy Mountain was given its name by Dan Case, a big-game hunting guide in the area.

 Trophy Mountain is easily accessible by road and trail.
 It is a popular summer tourist attraction and is especially noted for colourful alpine meadows.
-Numerous hiking routes are possible beyond the end of the trail at Sheila Lake.
+Several hiking trails and routes are available.

 Access

 Trophy Mountain Road turns east off Clearwater Valley Road (also called Wells Gray Park Road) 11.3 km north of the Yellowhead Highway.
 The gravel road is steep and rough, and usable by all vehicles except those with very low clearance.
 It is 13 km to the parking lot.

 A well-used trail starts here and climbs 300 m through a band of trees to the alpine meadows.
 The leisurely hike of 3.1 km takes about 75 minutes to reach an abandoned shepherd's hut.
 During the last 30 minutes, there are views of the north face of Raft Mountain across Spahats Creek Valley to the south.
 This section of the meadows has colourful flower displays in late July and early August, as well as an earlier bloom of glacier lilies in late June.
 The trail continues past the hut for 30 minutes to the Sheila Lake Lookout.
 This viewpoint encompasses Sheila Lake to the north, Plateau of Lakes with numerous tarns to the northeast, and four of the nine Trophy summits beyond that.
 Raft Mountain and the spire of Dunn Peak are to the south.

 A few primitive campsites and an outhouse are located near Sheila Lake for the benefit of backpackers.
-The trail ends at Sheila Lake and hikers who want to go further can walk across the meadows.
+Trails continue past Sheila Lake and the Lookout across the Plateau of Lakes.
 The hiking season on Trophy Mountain is from late June through September.